 - Remind students to disable autofill in their browser, especially if they are using a shared or public computer to create their account.

 - Encourage students to be careful when filling in their identifying information.
 For AP Exams administered in 2019 and earlier, students supplied this information on their AP answer sheet.
 Starting in the 2019-20 school year, students will fill out this information online instead.

 - Name, date of birth, sex, mailing address, and email address are particularly important.
 Check that the information provided is the most up to date.

 - Local student identifier or student ID number: If students have a local identifier and provided it on their AP answer sheet, they can use that identifier to access their scores.
 If students have more than one student ID (e.g., state level and school level), select the one that is most appropriate to use for reporting AP Exam scores.

 - Email address: Students will receive a reminder email shortly before the release of AP scores.
 Have them make sure the email address in their College Board account is up to date.

 - Remind students that they must save their AP number.

-- Students will need to provide their AP number (or their student ID number, if they provided it on their answer sheet) in order to view their scores online and send scores to colleges.
+- Students may need to provide their AP number (or their student ID number, if they provided it on their answer sheet) in order to view their scores for AP Exams administered in 2019 and earlier.

 Students Without Internet Access